Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: Shear-shape coordinates are a homeomorphism

 The second statement is essentially a restatement of Theorem \ref{mainthm:strata} combined with the previous statement.
 Alternatively, in the Gardiner-Masur parameterization of $\QT_g$ (Theorem \ref{thm:GM}), the Teichm\"uller geodesic flow at time $t$ is given by $(\eta, \lambda)\mapsto (e^t\eta, e^{-t}\lambda)$, so unraveling the definitions and using commutativity of Diagram \eqref{diagram} (Theorem \ref{thm:diagram_commutes}) gives the result.

-For ergodicity, we apply Theorem \ref{mainthm:AIS} which asserts, in particular, that $\cO_*\nu$ is a $\SL_2\RR$-invariant probability measure on $\QoM_g(\sing)$.
-By the Howe--Moore Ergodicity Theorem (see, e.g., \cite[Theorem 3.3.1]{ErgodicTheory}), the Teichm\"uller geodesic flow is ergodic for $\nu$.
+For ergodicity, we apply Theorem \ref{mainthm:AIS} which asserts, in particular, that $\cO_*\nu$ is an ergodic $\SL_2\RR$-invariant probability measure on $\QoM_g(\sing)$.
+The Howe--Moore Theorem implies that any non-compact, closed subgroup of $\SL_2\RR$ inherits ergodicity (see, e.g., \cite[Theorem 3.3.1]{ErgodicTheory}); in particular, the Teichm\"uller geodesic flow is ergodic with respect to $\cO_*\nu$.
 So $\cO$ maps any stretch flow--invariant set $B$ of positive $\nu$-measure to an $\cO_*\nu$ Teichm\"uller geodesic flow--invariant set of positive measure, which must have full measure by ergodicity.
-Thus $\nu(B) =1$, demonstrating ergodicity of the stretch flow. \end{proof}
+Thus $\nu(B) = 1$, demonstrating ergodicity of the stretch flow. \end{proof}

 Recently, Allessandrini and Disarlo \cite{AD:stretch} constructed Lipschitz maps between some pairs of degenerate right angled hexagons that stretch alternating boundary geodesics by a constant factor.
 Recall from Section \ref{sec:arc_cx} that the Teichm\"uller space of an ideal quadrilateral is $1$ dimensional and can be described as the the cone over a pair of points corresponding to the two arcs $\alpha$ and $\beta$ that join opposite sides of $Q$.